True Life: I've Been Rejected

 You should be scared.
 Seriously.
 These numbers are INSANE.

-PUBLISHING A SHORT STORY:
+chances of PUBLISHING A SHORT STORY:

 If you're trying to publish a short story in a literary magazine, you have less than a 1% chance.
 Of the "top" literary magazines (meaning, the ones with high name recognition and most published stories placed into anthologies such as The Best American), none of them have higher than a 1% acceptance rate.
 Can you just let that sink in for one moment?